vkakerbeck/tbp.monty/docs/how-to-use-monty/getting-started.md

 >
 > If you run into problems, please let us know by [opening a GitHub issue](https://github.com/thousandbrainsproject/tbp.monty/issues/new/choose) or [posting in the Monty Code section of our forum](https://thousandbrains.discourse.group/c/monty-code/6).

+> [!WARNING]
+> While the repository contains a `uv.lock` file, this is currently experimental and not supported.
+In the future this will change, but for now, avoid trying to use `uv` with this project.

 # 1. Get the Code

 It is best practice (and required if you ever want to contribute code) first to **make a fork of our repository** and then make any changes on your local fork.
 To do this you can simply [visit our repository](https://github.com/thousandbrainsproject/tbp.monty) and click on the fork button as shown in the picture below.
 For more detailed instructions see the [GitHub documentation on Forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).